-Terlingua is an eclectic Texas ghost town, situated between Big Bend National Park and Big Bend Ranch State Park, known for its eclectic roadside attractions and chili cookoffs.
+Terlingua is a Texas ghost town, situated between Big Bend National Park and Big Bend Ranch State Park, known for its eclectic roadside attractions and chili cookoffs.
 Many of the century-old buildings that comprised the town are still standing.
 Some as undisturbed ruins, and some, like the Perry Mansion, have been restored as hotels, businesses, and residences.

 As an economic historian, ghost towns like Terlingua spark my curiosity about the people who built them and the businesses that once thrived there.
 To satisfy that curiosity, I ordered Quicksilver: Terlingua and the Chisos Mining Company.
 The book was published by historian Kenneth Baxter Ragsdale in 1976, nine years after the town saw its first chili cookoff in 1967, before its subsequent restoration and “gentrification,” and a mere three and a half decades after the company that created the town filed for bankruptcy in 1942.

 Ragsdale, having first visited the Big Bend region in 1928, was in the area when the Chisos Mining Company was still operating and thriving.
 While his interest in the company may have been sparked and his perspective may have been informed by his own experiences and memories, Ragsdale’s well-researched book is underpinned by an extensive survey of secondary works about the company and the region along with dozens of primary sources which include correspondence, government documents, court transcripts, financial records, and interviews.